parvath-reddy/Fraud-Detection-System/README.md

 ## 🎯 Overview

-A state-of-the-art machine learning system that detects fraudulent financial transactions in real-time with 99.7% accuracy.
+A  machine learning system that detects fraudulent financial transactions in real-time with 99.7% accuracy.
 Built using advanced ensemble methods and trained on 1,048,567 transactions, this system helps financial institutions prevent fraud before it happens.

 ### 🌟 Live Demo: https://fraud-detection-system-x.streamlit.app/